utshomax/postman-docs/src/pages/docs/sending-requests/grpc/test-examples.md

 ## Testing responses

-In case of multiple response messages (request with the server or bidirectional streaming method), the below tests will check all the messages for the given assertion.
-For a request with unary or client streaming method where there is only one response message, the assertion will be tested on that single message only.
+In the case of multiple response messages (a request with the server or bidirectional streaming method), the tests in this section check all the messages for the given assertion.
+For a request with the unary or client streaming method where there is only one response message, the assertion is tested on that single message only.

-Also, when writing assertions using `pm.response.messages.to.*` , you will be asserting on an array of message content and not the complete message object mentioned [here](/docs/sending-requests/grpc/postman-sandbox-api/#pmresponse).
+Also, when writing assertions using `pm.response.messages.to.*`, you will be asserting on an array of message content and not the complete [`pm.response`](/docs/sending-requests/grpc/postman-sandbox-api/#pmresponse) message object.

-The below assertions can be tested on request messages as well using `pm.request` object.
+You can test the assertions in this section on request messages as well using the `pm.request` object.

 ### Testing existence of a message